quality-liquid/cupid_code/Documentation/Design/LowLevel/low_level_docs.md

        * Manager
      * Username (string)
        * Check for uniqueness
+       * Must start with a letter and contain only letters, numbers, and underscores
      * Email (string)
+       * Must be a valid email address
        * Check for uniqueness
      * Password (string)
        * Minimum 8 characters with at least one uppercase letter, one lowercase letter, one number, and one special character